Dar77/memory-game-project/README.md

 - If they match they must remain visible.
 - If they do not match they must turn back over.
 - The game must complete when all the cards are matched.
-- A game reset button
+- Should have a game reset button.

 #### Extra